joedvorak/ag-informatics-course/module5/lab5/README.md

 Revise your prototype based on the feedback you receive.

 Next, create a a short (<3 minute) video of your paper prototype.
-Remember the example show in class, [here's the link again](https://www.youtube.com/watch?v=GrV2SZuRPv0). **Upload the video to brightspace with your final submission.**
+Remember the example show in class, [here's the link again](https://www.youtube.com/watch?v=GrV2SZuRPv0). **Upload the video to Canvas with your final submission.**

 ## Part 2: Boostrapify your Django app
 As shown in class, link the boostrap framework to your Django app, using the BootstrapCDN.
 [Instructions here.]https://getbootstrap.com/docs/4.3/getting-started/introduction/